studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 ### Physiology of the Ear

 1. Mechanical processes in the cochlea.
-   After impedance conversion by the middle ear, the inner ear receives the sound signal via the vibrations of the stapes footplate in the oval window, which are transmitted to the fluid of the vestibular duct.
+   After impedance conversion by the middle ear, the inner ear receives the sound signal via the vibrations of the stirrup (stapes) footplate in the oval window, which are transmitted to the fluid of the vestibular duct.
    Because this fluid is incompressible, when the oval window moves inward (pressure increases), the membranous duct (also called the cochlear partition) beneath it must move downward.
    This causes a pressure rise in the (underlying) tympanic duct, which subsequently leads to a deflection of the round window at the end of the tympanic duct.
    In the subsequent half-wave of the oscillation, the conditions are exactly reversed.